ramesh-adhikari/Live-Face-Mask-Detection-Using-CNN-and-CV2/README.md

 # Live Face Mask Detection Using CNN and CV2

 - The corona virus Outbreak has created various changes in the lifestyle of everyone around the world.
-- In those changes wearing a mask has been very vital to every individual and same has been announced by government and WHO.
+- In those changes wearing a mask has been very vital to every individual and the same has been announced by the government and WHO.
 - Detection of people who are not wearing masks is a challenge due to the large number of populations.
 - This project can be used in schools, hospitals, banks, airports etc as a digitalized scanning tool.